xxkhione/csc260-final/README.md

 ### Step 5: Run the Monolithic Application
 Once the two microservices are running, you can run the monolithic front-end application.
 ```
-# In the MonolithicApplication folder
+# In the VideoGameLibrary folder
 dotnet run
 ```
 Your front-end application will start and you can access it in your web browser.
 You can now register and log in, and the application will use the microservices to handle your data.